keith-ratcliffe/cloud-basher/_docs-latest/tour/query-basics.md

 DataWave/Query/{ query-logic }/create (*POST*)

-Initialize server-side resources and retrieve a unique ID for the query
+Initializes server-side resources and responds with a unique ID for the query

 ```bash
  # Quickstart client command...